 If you are in a group of four people or fewer, with only a limited amount of time to spare, you can customize the itinerary of this four-hour tour to make sure you see as much as interests you while in Washington DC.
 See the US Capitol, White House and a slew of memorials to those who fell or were injured during various wars, including Vietnam, Korea and World War II.
 There is even time to get out to George Washington’s Mount Vernon plantation.
 This tour also caters to children, helping to keep them engaged throughout.
 From $400 per group.

 Washington DC multilingual private SUV tour

 If you’re looking for a classy way to explore Washington D.C. and want to do things at your own pace, to your own taste, a private SUV tour is the way to go.
-With daily departures in both the evening and daytime, you can also choose which side of the city you wish to experience: the lively political cauldron or the laid-back, serene version where the city is lit up at night.
-The starting price is for two people, with slight increases up to the vehicle’s capacity of seven guests.
-Your driver can provide basic information about the monuments as you cruise along, making stops at any central location you desire during the four-hour journey.
-Popular choices include the Lincoln Memorial, Watergate Complex and Arlington Cemetery across the Potomac River.
-Tours are also available in Spanish.
+With daily departures in both the evening and daytime, you can also choose which version of the city you wish to experience: the lively political cauldron or the laid-back, serene version where the city is lit up at night.
+Whether exploring solo or as part of a group of up to six adults, the price remains the same.
+Plus, this tour’s driver-guides are linguistically adept in English, Spanish and Portuguese.
+From $450 per group.